 We’ve created a list of the common WordPress security issues and have offered tips on how to fix them:

 - Not Updating WordPress or its Add-ons

 Running a website is no easy task.
 Once you set it up, you’ve got to manage the same.
-When websites aren’t managed properly, disasters strikes.
+When websites aren’t managed properly, disasters strike.